fizzwidget/faction-friend/readme.txt

 - TODO info about rewrite
 - TODO rewrite tasks remaining
 	- reputation watch bar
+		- potential gains
-		- potential gains overlay (or not, taint issue?)
+			- overlay (or not, taint issue?)
-		- tooltip
-			- note base UI already provides tooltip only when paragon
+			- in tooltip
 		- right click for faction menu
 			- menu tree for all factions?
 			- recent factions list
 	- reputation pane
 		- potential gains tooltip
+		- icon for factions with potential gains
+		- expand/collapse all
-		-
+		- search?
 	- auto hide maxed factions
-	- chat message parsing / watch bar switching handle major factions (renown)
 	- ???
 	- profit!

 - Modifies the default UI's reputation-related chat messages to add a hyperlink for the relevant faction.
 	- Click to open the default UI's Reputation pane and reveal that faction.
 	- If you also have Fizzwidget HoverTips installed, mousing over the link shows a tooltip with reputation info.
 - Reputation-gain chat messages still count the number of repeated gains needed to reach the next threshold.
 (Only 4,396 pirates left to kill before that other cartel stops hating you!)
+Now:
+	- We handle Renown factions in recent expansions, correctly showing the next renown level and the number of gains left to reach it.
-This now also supports "paragon" factions (which provide repeatable rewards for continuing to gain reputation after reaching Exalted), showing the number of repetitions needed to reach the next reward.
+	- We support "paragon" factions (which provide repeatable rewards for continuing to gain reputation after reaching Exalted), showing the number of repetitions needed to reach the next reward.
 - When gaining reputation with multiple factions at once, we switch the reputation watch bar to whichever faction gained the most.
 - Removed some older features for which it's cumbersome to maintain support:
 	- Switching reputation watch bar when entering certain zones